pyOpenSci/pyopensci.github.io/_posts/2019-11-18-pandera-dataframe-validation.md

 schema(dataset)
 ```

-The `schema` object is callable, so you can validate the dataset by passing it
+The `schema` object is callable, so you can validate the dataset by passing
 it in as an argument to the `schema` call.
 If the dataframe passes schema
 validation, `schema` simply returns the dataframe.